 NIDS-CRAM is a special follow up with a subsample of adults from households in the National Income Dynamics Study (NIDS) Wave 5 (2017).
 NIDS is a panel survey which has been run by SALDRU.
 It studies the well-being of South Africans, the households they live in and how these change over time.
 It started in 2008 when around 28 000 people across South Africa were interviewed.
 People were then re-interviewed, together with anyone they were living with at the time, every two to three years.
 Almost 40 000 people were interviewed in 2017.

-Though it is a follow up with NIDS respondents, in comparison to the core NIDS panel study, NIDS-CRAM will use a much shorter questionnaire, with a focus on the Coronavirus pandemic and the national lockdown.
-The mode of the survey will also change from face-to-face to computer-assisted telephone interview (CATI) surveys, which will be repeated periodically over six months, starting in May 2020.
+Though NIDS-CRAM is a follow up with NIDS respondents, in comparison to the core NIDS panel study, NIDS-CRAM uses a much shorter questionnaire, with a focus on the Coronavirus pandemic and the national lockdown.
+The mode of the survey also changed from face-to-face to Computer Assisted Telephone Interviewing (CATI) surveys which will be repeated over several months.

 NIDS-CRAM data support documentation such as information on how to access the data, a panel user manual, questionnaires, data manipulation and derived program files (Stata do files), technical papers are available on this site.
 However, for research outputs showing insights from the NIDS-CRAM data, please consult the broader CRAM study website.